yourtechie/DevOps-Tooling-Project/readme.md

    ![](images/20.png)

 ### 5. Open Ports for NFS
-- Open TCP 111, UDP 111, and UDP 2049 in the Security Groups for NFS Server.
+- Open TCP 111, UDP 111, UDP 2049,  and TCP 2049 in the Security Groups for NFS Server.
 (Note you'll only allow access from the Web Server)
    ![](images/30.png)

 ---